quality-liquid/cupid_code/Documentation/new_final_report.md

 In this sprint, we completed the Requirements Document fully, and got a deeper understanding of the codebase and documentation of the previous project.

 #### Who accepted each task?
 Which tasks were completed?
 For this topic, everyone to whom I assigned tasks readily accepted them.
-All tasks were eventually completed but everyone.
+All tasks were eventually completed by everyone.
 The task was to write the Req Doc.

 #### Rejected tasks or incomplete tasks
 No rejected tasks